-NBA Trade Rumors: Los Angeles Clippers Eyeing A Move Up For Luka Doncic, According to ‘Bleacher Report’
+NBA Trade Rumors: Los Angeles Clippers Eyeing A Move Up For Luka Doncic, According To ‘Bleacher Report’

 — Bleacher Report NBA (@BR_NBA) June 9, 2018

 The Los Angeles Clippers may have their eyes on Luka Doncic, however, it will take some luck and a team willing to trade down.
-The Clippers have two picks Nos.
-12 and 13 which they are willing to trade.
-If Luka Doncic falls past the third pick, the Memphis Grizzlies may be willing to trade their pick which is No. 4.
+The Clippers have two picks, numbers 12 and 13, which they are willing to trade.
+If Luka Doncic falls past the third pick, the Memphis Grizzlies may be willing to trade their pick, which is fourth.

 A trade involving the Clippers and their back-to-back picks, along with a player such as Sindarius Thornwell or C.J.
 Williams for the Grizzlies’ pick would make sense.
 The Clippers would be able to take Luka Doncic, while the Grizzlies would have a strong shot at drafting Michigan State’s Miles Bridges.
 The Grizzlies have a desire for a wing player and Bridges is one of the better wing players in this year’s draft.

-In the end, the Los Angeles Clippers may not get their wish as other NBA will target Luka Doncic as well.
-The next couple of weeks regarding the Clippers will be telling.
+In the end, the Los Angeles Clippers may not get their wish, as other teams will target Luka Doncic as well.
+The next couple of weeks, regarding the Clippers, will be telling.